Study of visible-light emission in pure and methane-doped liquid argon: Experimental setup

 Fig.~\ref{fig_spectra} (top) shows the spectral characteristics of the detector, namely the Photon Detection Efficiency (PDE) of SiPMs, Quantum Efficiency (QE) of PMTs, transmittance of the UV and ordinary acrylic plate in front of the PMTs and SiPM matrix, respectively.
 Taking into account the transmission of the acrylic plates, the PMTs and SiPM matrix were sensitive in the range of 270-650~nm and 360-1000~nm, respectively.
 The spectral devices were insensitive to the VUV, since no WLS was used in the experimental setup.

-For comparison, Fig.~\ref{fig_spectra} (bottom) shows the scintillation spectra in the visible range in pure liquid Ar, measured in Heindl et al.~\cite{Heindl11} and Auger et al.~\cite{Auger16} for primary and secondary scintillations respectively.
-We also show the spectrum of secondary scintillations in liquid Ar due to the NBrS EL effect, theoretically calculated in \cite{Borisova21L} for the electric field of 200 kV/cm, the latter roughly corresponding to the maximum field used in Auger et al.~\cite{Auger16}.
+For comparison, Fig.~\ref{fig_spectra} (bottom) shows the emission spectra in the visible range in pure liquid Ar, measured in Heindl et al.~\cite{Heindl11} and Auger et al.~\cite{Auger16} for light emission of S1 signal and electroluminescence respectively.
+We also show the spectrum of electroluminescence in liquid Ar due to the NBrS EL effect, theoretically calculated in ref.~\cite{Borisova21L} for the electric field of 200 kV/cm, the latter roughly corresponding to the maximum field used in Auger et al.~\cite{Auger16}.
 One can see that all the spectra are rather flat.
 Also, both the SiPM matrix and PMTs were sensitive to all of them.

-The detector was irradiated from outside by X-rays from a pulsed X-ray tube with Mo anode, with the average deposited energy in liquid Ar of 25~keV~\cite{Bondar16}, or by alpha particles with the energy of 5.5~MeV from a $^{238}$Pu source, installed at the center of the cathode inside the detector.
+The detector was irradiated from outside by X-rays from a pulsed X-ray tube with Mo anode, with the average deposited energy in liquid Ar of 25~keV~\cite{Bondar16}, or by alpha particles with the energy of 5.5~MeV from a $^{238}$Pu source with an activity of about $5\times10^4$~Bq, installed at the center of the cathode inside the detector.

-The signals from the PMTs were amplified using fast 10-fold amplifiers CAEN N979 and linear amplifiers with a shaping time of 200~ns.
+The signals from the PMTs were amplified using fast 10-fold amplifiers CAEN N979 and linear amplifiers with a shaping time of \Xreplace{200~ns}{10 and 200~ns respectively}.
 The signals from SiPMs were transmitted to fast amplifiers with a shaping time of 40~ns, via twisted pair wires.
 The charge signal from the THGEM1 anode was recorded using a calibrated chain of a preamplifier and shaping amplifier.
 All amplifiers were placed outside the detector.

 The DAQ system included both a 4-channel oscilloscope LeCroy WR HRO 66Zi and a 64-channel Flash ADC CAEN V1740 (12~bits, 62.5~MHz): the signals were digitized and stored both in the oscilloscope and in a computer for further off-line analysis.
 In measurements with the pulsed X-ray tube, the trigger was provided by its pulse generator.
 In measurements with alpha particles, the trigger was provided by the S2 signal taken from all the PMTs, in this case the detector being operated in the two-phase mode: see Fig.~\ref{image:fig_time_spectrum_alpha_noTPB}.
 Note that at higher electric fields the electroluminescence (S2) signal had the characteristic slow component with time constant of about 5~$\mu$s, similar to that observed elsewhere \cite{Bondar20S2}.